fanw86/TransitGPT/prompts/generated_prompt.md

 9. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) from sample data.
 10. Set figure dimensions to 800x600 pixels with 300 DPI.
 11. Prefer GeoPandas GeoDataFrame `explore()` method for spatial visualization.
-12. Use EPSG:4326 CRS for geospatial operations, setting CRS and geometry column explicitly.
+12. All coordinates are in `EPSG:4326` CRS.
 For distance calculations, use `geodesic` from geopy.distance and transform to appropriate units.
 13. Create interactive maps with markers, popups, and relevant info. *Always* use `CartoDB Positron` for base map tiles.
 The `map` key should be folium.Map, folium.Figure, or branca.element.Figure object
 14. To search for geographical locations, use `get_geo_location` function.
 Concatenate the city name and country code for accurate results.
 15. Never use print statements for output.
 Return all the results in the `result` dictionary.